YushuaiJi/UnIS/README.md

 |        MBB       |        DFS          |       Lemma 2      |
 |        MBB       |        BFS          |       Lemma 1      |

+It is worth noting that, as discussed in the paper, our MBB-based approach outperforms the MBR-based one.
+For simplicity and clarity of implementation, we provide the search strategies based on MBB in the released code.

+`model=1` performs radius search using the DFS strategy, implemented in `Radius_Search_DFS_MBB`.
+This method explores the index tree recursively and visits nodes in a depth-first manner based on their bounding volumn.

+`model=2` performs radius search using the BFS strategy, implemented in `Radius_Search_BFS_MBB`.
+This method explores the index tree level by level, maintaining a queue to iteratively expand nodes whose the bounding volumn intersect with the search radius.

 ## Insertion

 You can use `insert` to insert vectors, where the input should be in the form of a linked list of vectors, represented as `List<HyperPoint> p`.